colonistio/Handbook/09 daily-updates.md

 - Researched TOPIC and wrote this article: LINK (1h 30min)
 - Reviewed and approved [PR issue name #13655](https://github.com/colonistio/katan/pull/13655) (45min)

-## 3. What insights did you acquire this week?
+## 3. What insights did you acquire?
 > Format: “I realized/learned A, then did B to improve Colonist.
 ❌ Wrong (no value to Colonist):
 "Today I learned the history of Colonist."